hi5/TF/readme.md

 As the name suggest this is an AutoHotkey (AHK) Library with a number of functions to "manipulate" **text**, both **files** such as \*.txt, \*.ahk, \*.html, \*.css etc AND **Strings** (or variables).
-For example you can delete specific lines, replace words or specific lines, number lines, remove or insert columns of text, etc. See the list of functions above for a complete overview.
+For example you can delete specific lines, replace words or specific lines, number lines, remove or insert columns of text, etc. See the list of functions below for a complete overview.

 It is **not** useful for binary files or data such as MS Office files, PDFs, EXEcutables, images etc.
 (Tip: search the AHK forum for "binread" to find some pointers on how to read, write and "edit" binary files.)